Uttam029/3-arm-gripper/README.md

 1. Download the STL files.
 2. Open them in your 3D slicer software (e.g., Cura, PrusaSlicer).
-3. Slice them and print on your 3D printer.
+3. Slice and print them using your 3D printer.
 4. Assemble the parts.
-5. and then use a motor which would be attached to the  bottom of the worm screw and the rotation would make the gripped work and then you are goof to go.
+5. Attach a motor to the bottom of the worm screw — the rotation of the motor will drive the gripper mechanism.
+Once assembled, you’re good to go!

-## priview of the assembles gripper
+## Preview of the Assembled Gripper

 <img src="gripper_image1.png" alt="Gripper Preview" width="300"/>

 ## License